HL7/smart-app-launch/spec/conformance/index.md

 ### Launch Context

-The following capabilities convey that a SMART on FHIR server is capable of provding basic context to an app at launch time.
+The following capabilities convey that a SMART on FHIR server is capable of providing basic context to an app at launch time.
 These capabilities apply during an EHR Launch or a Standalone Launch:

 * `context-passthrough-banner`: support for "need patient banner" launch context (conveyed via `need_patient_banner` token parameter)